Animalia Life

 Munchkin Kitten Information Project:

-An Internet based breeder survey to establish normal baselines for reproduction was carried out.
+An Internet based breeder survey to establish normal baselines for

 54 litters.
 221 kittens.
 Oct 2003-Sept 2004.